Research Training Fellowships

 Preparing your application

-You will need to prepare a detailed proposal (in Arial font size not smaller than 11 points) that complies with the instructions and eligibility criteria outlined in the specific grant guidelines.
+If you are invited to submit a full application, you will need to prepare a detailed proposal (in Arial font size not smaller than 11 points) that complies with the instructions and eligibility criteria outlined in the specific grant guidelines.
 Make sure to check out what local approvals and signatures you will need prior to submitting an application.
-And allow plenty of time for this step, keeping in mind the research offices will be busy with other applications.
+You should allow two weeks for sign off by the research offices, as they will be busy with other applications.
 Please ensure that files are saved in the original file format and not converted to PDF.

 Letters of support